 Historically, Japan's drug abuse became a social problem in early post-war period.
-Around late 1940s, more than 50,000 people were arrested for amphetamine In 1950s, heroin addiction became abuse. a problem but successfully controlled by strict law enforcement.
+Around late 1940s, more than 50,000 people were arrested amphetamine abuse (IV drug abuse accounts for the high prevalence of HCV carriers among men born 1930-35).
+In 1950s, heroin addiction became a problem but successfully controlled by strict law enforcement.
 However, the 1980s saw the second wave of amphetamine abuse with more than 20,000 arrests.
 Nowadays, newer types of abusive substance are circulated thanks to internet.
-In 2005, MDMA was added to the control Thanks to a strict law drug list. enforcement as well as campaign, the number of abusers shows a decline.
+In 2005, MDMA was added to the control drug list.
+Thanks to a strict law enforcement as well as campaign, the number of abusers shows a decline.